mapbender/mapbender-documentation/en/functions/backend/layerset.rst

 * The relevance of layersets for the display in the layertree is described in the Thematic Layers section of the `layertree documentation <../basic/layertree#workflow-thematic-layertree>`_.

-* Layersets can be switched on or off for a map completely in the `Map element <../basic/map>`_ settings.
+* Disabling one or more layersets for an application is possible in its `Map element <../basic/map>`_ settings.

 * Likewise, individual thematic layersets can be (de)activated via checkbox in the layerset configuration so that they are (not) visible in the map on application startup.